MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex2_sensitive_information_types.md

 You have successfully created a new sensitive information type based on a keyword dictionary and added more keywords to decrease the false positive rate.

-## Task 6 – Test custom sensitive information types
+## Task 7 – Test custom sensitive information types

-Custom sensitive information types should always be tested before using them in policies otherwise data loss or leakage may occur due to a malfunctioning custom search pattern.
-In this task, you'll test the custom sensitive information types to ensure they recognize the desired patterns.
+Always test custom sensitive information types before using them in policies.
+Otherwise, data loss or leakage may occur if the pattern is misconfigured.

 1. You should still be logged into Client 1 VM (SC-401-CL1) as the **SC-401-CL1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.